 Inter-professional health care team members are available to support people with diabetes.
-This team includes chiropodists, dietitians, endocrinologist, internist, nurses, nurse practitioners, pediatricians, pharmacists, physiotherapists and social workers.
+This team includes chiropodists, dietitians, endocrinologist, internist, nurses, nurse practitioners, pharmacists, physiotherapists and social workers.

 Diabetes Care Service offers the following programs:

 This program is for adults with pre-diabetes, type 1 diabetes and type 2 diabetes.
 It offers individual sessions with a dietitian, nurse, and/or social worker.
 A chiropodist is also available, however, the team will assess eligibility first.
 The program also offers group classes.
 You do not require a referral from a primary care provider; self-referrals are accepted.
 You can find a self-referral form in the “Patient resources” section below.